kelleymichelle/matchy-match/NOTES.md

 * new game renders tiles, doubled fronts facing and timer begins
 * high score board saves players high score and displays top 5 or 10

+12/28:
+* can save a player and associated game and level